Natural Look, not “Light” makeup

 Keep this in mind: the photographic lighting biases your face color to the lighter side, and eyes are where you get the most attention.

 Use blush in one small notch darker than the best look in person.
-However, please make sure to make a few well diffused applications in small quantities.
+However, please make sure to make a few well-diffused applications in small quantities.
 The first time should be applied and spread in a wide circle, and the second and third in progressively smaller areas.
 This is to make sure that the edges of the blush are gradual and not abrupt.
-You can always add more, but once you apply too much in one application, it is hard to blur the edge or remove some.
+You can always add more, but once you apply too, it is tough to blur the edge or remove some.

-For party makeup, shimmer can look great, but for photography, use matte finish.
+For party makeup, shimmer can look great, but for photography, use a matte finish.

-The best way to control oily skin is a blotter sheet (available in studio).
-If this is not enough, mattifying gel (cream) is easy to apply and works well with skin of all types and colors (also available in studio).
+The best way to control oily skin is a blotter sheet (available in the studio).
+If this is not enough, mattifying gel (cream) is easy to apply and works well with the skin of all types and colors (also available in the studio).

 Hair (also for men)

 You may want to use hair spray, gel, and other products to tame frizz and make your hair look healthy.
 Make sure to avoid products that give a matte look.
 These are fine for some situations, but not for a photo shoot.
 Matte finished hair will look dull and lifeless in pictures.
 Instead, use hair products that enhance shine.
-Hair shine sprays of various kinds are available for women (Biosilk spray is a favorite in the studio) and American Crew makes a good line of hair products for men.
+Hair shine sprays of various kinds are available for women (Biosilk spray is a favorite in the studio).

 Do you want to shoot headshots at home?
 Check out this article on DIY headshots